tomcoldham/Gym-Tutorial/README.md

 - The code to make the social media links was taken from the love running project.
 - The code to make the navigation bar was taken from the love running project also.
-- Inspiration of bits of code such as hover styling and button styling were found on coding websites and then restylised to suit website
+- Inspiration of bits of code such as hover styling and button styling were found on coding websites and then stylised to suit website.

 ### Media